crs4/pydoop/docs/installation.rst

 * `Hadoop <http://hadoop.apache.org>`_ version 0.20.1 or 0.20.2
 * `Boost <http://www.boost.org>`_ version 1.40 or later

-The first two are also runtime requirements for all cluster nodes.
+These are also runtime requirements for all cluster nodes.

 Instructions